UPES B.Tech Admissions 2026

 Entrance Exams: Most engineering institutes in India admit students based on their performance in national or state-level entrance exams.
 Some of the prominent entrance exams for BTech admission include:

-JEE Main: Conducted by the National Testing Agency (NTA), JEE Main is the gateway to NITs, IIITs, and other prestigious engineering institutions.
+JEE Main: The exam will be conducted by the National Testing Agency (NTA), JEE Main is the gateway to NITs, IIITs, and other prestigious engineering institutions.

 JEE Advanced: After qualifying in JEE Main, candidates can appear for JEE Advanced, which is the entrance exam for admission to the Indian Institutes of Technology (IITs).

-BITSAT: Conducted by the Birla Institute of Technology and Science (BITS), BITSAT is for admission to the BITS campuses in Pilani, Goa, and Hyderabad.
+BITSAT: The BIT will be conducted by the Birla Institute of Technology and Science (BITS), BITSAT is for admission to the BITS campuses in Pilani, Goa, and Hyderabad.

 VITEEE: VIT Engineering Entrance Examination (VITEEE) is for admission to Vellore Institute of Technology (VIT).